uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Other Iterators
 +++++++++++++++
-Pointers are assumed to be USM shared or device memory pointers and are *indirectly device accessible*.
+Pointers are assumed to be USM shared or device memory pointers when used in combination with an algorithm with a ``device_policy`` and are *indirectly device accessible*.
 Pointers are trivially copyable and therefore SYCL device-copyable.

 ``std::reverse_iterator<IteratorT>`` is an ``AdaptingIteratorSource`` if ``IteratorT`` is an ``AdaptingIteratorSource``.
 ``std::reverse_iterator<IteratorT>`` is an *indirectly device accessible iterator* if ``IteratorT`` is an *indirectly